|

 Weston, MO on three occasions and attend the Bevel Brothers' "Over

-The Log Shoot" in the last couple years.
+The Log Shoot" in years past.
 I dedicated a page

 of photos on those unique shoots.
 We had our own Iowa Original Chunk